-TD Ameritrade Robo-Advisors Review – Essential Portfolios and Selective Portolios
+- TD Ameritrade Essential Portfolios and Selective Portfolios Robo-advisor Features at a Glance

-TD Ameritrade Essential Portfolios and Selective Portfolios Expert Review
+- TD Ameritrade Essential Portfolios and Selective Portfolios – Drill Down

 Overall, TD Ameritrade has more than 11 million customer accounts, with more than $1.1 trillion in assets under management (AUM).
 The company is based in Omaha, Nebraska.
 It is 42% owned by Toronto Dominion Bank, which is where the “TD” portion of its name derives.

-Essential Portfolios was rolled out in 2016, and is referred to in its plural version because it actually includes five different portfolios.
-Each portfolio represents a level of risk associated with an investor’s own profile.
+TD Ameritrade Essential Portfolios, the basic robo-advisor was rolled out in 2016 and is referred to in its plural version because it actually includes five different model portfolios.
+Each portfolio represents a level of risk and is recommended based on the investor’s initial answers to questions about financial goals and risk tolerance, among others.
 Once a portfolio is chosen for an investor, TD Ameritrade handles all aspects of investing, including periodic rebalancing.

 One of the advantages to using a robo-advisor offered by a major investment brokerage firm like TD Ameritrade is that you can access all the services of a large investment brokerage firm.
-For example, TD Ameritrade has more than 100 branches located in major metropolitan areas accross the U.S. DIY investors can also trade individual stocks and funds through the brokerage firm at the low rate of $6.95 per trade.
+For example, TD Ameritrade has more than 100 branches located in major metropolitan areas accross the U.S. DIY investors can also trade individual stocks and funds through the brokerage firm with zero commissions.

 TD Ameritrade Essential Portfolios and Selective Portfolios Robo-advisor Features at a Glance